The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 8. Rates and Charges

 1. Rates may vary by residential space, as rates are specific to the room type, community, amenities, and building.
 The Board of Regents adjusts rates annually.
-Current rates may be found on the KU Student Housing website.
+Current rates may be found on the KU Housing & Residence Life website.

 2. You agree to accept room and food plan charges and pay the applicable fees in accordance with the scheduled due dates as posted by Student Accounts & Receivables.
 Fees not paid by the due date may result in the University taking one or more of the following actions against you: 1) postponement of scheduled check-in time, 2) suspension of access to housing and dining facilities, and/or 3) cancellation of this contract.
 Cancellation charges will apply.